 Policy makers want to bring grocery stores and other healthy-food retailers to underserved areas.
 But research by New York University’s Hunt Allcott, Stanford’s Rebecca Diamond, and Chicago Booth’s Jean-Pierre Dubé finds that even when families have access to healthier foods, they don’t necessarily buy them.

-The researchers worked with data, from market-research firm Nielsen, that include grocery purchases by some 60,000 households and grocery sales at about 35,000 stores nationwide from 2004 to 2015.
+The researchers worked with data, from the Nielsen Datasets at the Kilts Center for Marketing, that include grocery purchases by some 60,000 households and grocery sales at about 35,000 stores nationwide from 2004 to 2015.
 Allcott, Diamond, and Dubé also included the locations of 1,914 supermarkets to study the impact that new supermarkets have on healthy eating in food deserts.

 People living in food deserts are widely thought to end up buying unhealthy food at drugstores or convenience stores, which sell little to no fresh items.
 “Food deserts are often short on whole food providers, especially fresh fruits and vegetables, instead, they are heavy on local quickie marts that provide a wealth of processed, sugar, and fat laden foods that are known contributors to our nation’s obesity epidemic,” reads the website of the American Nutrition Association.